 DOWNLOAD FREE MOVIES AND SHORTS FROM ONLINE FILM FESTIVALS

 Internet film festivals are a great source of free movies.
 Using the RealPlayer download feature (see below), you can stock up your film library in no time.
-PBS’s annual Online Film Festival — which ran through March 22, 2013 — is a rich source of well-made short films covering a variety of subjects and genres.
+PBS’s annual Online Film Festival — which runs annually — is a rich source of well-made short films covering a variety of subjects and genres.
 Ongoing festivals like the Once a Week Online Film Festival also provides a wealth of quality content.

 HOW TO DOWNLOAD MOVIES FOR FREE

-To download movies from these sites, use the RealPlayer download feature.
-If you don’t already have RealPlayer, you can download it free by clicking the orange button in the top right corner of this page.
-Once you have the app installed on your computer, simply start watching a video online, then mouse over the top right corner of the video screen.
+To download movies from these sites, use the RealPlayer Cloud download feature.
+If you don’t already have the RealPlayer Cloud desktop app, you can download it free by clicking the orange button in the top right corner of this page.
+Once you have the app installed on your computer, simply start watching a video online with Fire Fox or Internet Explorer, then mouse over the top right corner of the video screen.
 You will see an option to “Download This Video.”
 Click that button to download the video to your RealPlayer library.
-From there, you can watch it on your computer, burn it to a DVD with RealPlayer Plus, or transfer it to an Android smartphone and watch it using the free RealPlayer Android app.
+From there, you can watch it on your computer, burn it to a DVD with RealPlayer Cloud premium, or transfer it to an Android smartphone and watch it using the free RealPlayer Cloud Android app.